 The strong culture of safety that defines the railroad industry is a direct result of the emphasis railroads place on training and operational improvement.
 Daily safety briefings, peer-to-peer safety programs and training at state-of-the-art technical training centers, which feature simulators and virtual reality, are just some of the ways railroads empower their employees to put safety first.

 Railroads and their partners also focus extensive resources on operational adjustments designed to drive safety gains.
 Software designed by the industry to identify the safest and most secure routes for moving hazmat and crude oil, known as the Rail Corridor Risk Management System, and enhanced safety features for hazmat rail cars are just a couple examples of freight rail’s emphasis on operational safety.
 These efforts help make rail the safest way to ship hazmat.
-In 2018, more than 99.999% of rail hazardous material shipments reached their destination without a release caused by a train accident.
+Today, more than 99.999% of rail hazardous material shipments reached their destination without a release caused by a train accident.

 A Smarter, Safer Rail Network